polgfred/startlang/reference.md

 ## Loops

-The `repeat`, `while`, and `for` statements execute a statement or code block multiple times, based on different criteria:
+The `repeat`, `while`, and `for` statements execute a statement or code block (called the body) multiple times, based on different criteria:

 - `repeat` executes the body a given number of times, or forever if no value is provided
 - `while` executes the body as long as some condition is true; if the condition is initially false, the body will never be executed
 - `for` works in two different ways:
   - with `=`, it executes the code for each number in a numeric sequence
   - with `in`, it executes the code for each member of a list or record

+If the loop body is a single short statement, it can be placed on the same line after `do`.
+For most cases, the `do`/`end` form is preferable.

 ```
 repeat 10 do print "Hello, world!"